foodsafetylab/PintoReyes-2024-SCRM/README.md

 Below describes how to run the SCRM-Lite.
 You will need to access the files in the SCRM-Lite folder of this GitHub.

 #### Step 1.
-Open the R Project file titled "SCRM-Lite"
+Open the R Project file titled "SCRM-Lite.Rproj"

 #### Step 2.
-Open the R file titled "app"
+Open the R file titled "app.R"

 #### Step 3.
 Install the required packages (if needed).
 RStudio can detect this.